Dr Nicholas Martindale

 Teaching

-He is a qualified teacher (PGCE) with four years experience in South London comprehensives, and a qualified ESOL teacher (CELTA) with experience in Japan and South America.
+He is also a qualified teacher (PGCE) with four years experience in South London comprehensives, and a qualified ESOL teacher (CELTA) with experience in Japan and South America.